versachin/Ballmania/README.md

 Instead of making a game where the ball jumps, I want to make more of a maze game.
 I can use another turtle to stamp onto the coordinates of the obstacles, and when the turtle hits it it should say crash

 NEXT STEPS
 I want to use the turtle to make a maze.
 This way I can easily create obstacles.

-Once I create obstacles maybe I can add a way to score points, and more levels.
-Now that I have learned pygame, I can add a way to really keep score, and to detect collisions.
-However the first thing I want to do is to make the thing going through the maze into an entity, and add a picture for it.
+NEW BIG PICTURE
+Now that I have pygame, I want to make a similar game to the last, however, now that I can detect collisions with obstacles, I am not limited to a maze.
+Their can be just random things everywhere that the ball has to dodge.
+Of course the basic game will be the same, but there will be so many more things to dodge.
+Also, I can add many different levels, buttons, music, a background, and more.